uboslinux/ubos-docs/sphinx/developers/install-ubos-target-in-container.rst

    .. code-block:: none

-      pacman -U example-0.1-any-pkg.tar.xz
+      % sudo pacman -U example-0.1-any-pkg.tar.xz

-   before you continue deploying your app, accessory or site using it with ``ubos-admin createsite`` or ``ubos-admin deploy``, so UBOS will be able to use it, as it obviously cannot be found in the UBOS software repository while you are developing it.
+   before you continue deploying your :term:`App`, :term:`Accessory` or :term:`Site` using it with ``ubos-admin createsite`` or ``ubos-admin deploy``, so UBOS will be able to use it, as it obviously cannot be found in the UBOS software repository while you are developing it.